franciscoengenheiro/desktop-checkers-app/README.md

 This repo will serve to store and update the software of the Checkers Desktop App project.
 The game data will be stored in the Mongo Documental Database.

+## Update v1.20 (28/12/2022):
+- Changed TextFile implementation to read files from project resources only and with that incorporate project files inside the executable.
+- Updated related test modules.
+- Added encryption package to access decrypt function.

 ## Update v1.19 (28/12/2022):
 - Created another window to introduce the game and let the user choose a board dimension before starting.